digipolisgent/api-guidelines/Guidelines.md

 - Use a secure parser for parsing the incoming messages.
 If you are using XML, make sure to use a parser that is not vulnerable to XXE and similar attacks.

 ### 7.14 Logging and audit
 Services compliant with the Digipolis REST API Guidelines MUST write logging to `stdout` and `stderr` according to the [12factor][12factor-logging] guidelines.
-The format of the logs MUST follow the LogStash JSON standard, one entry per line without zonder `[, ]` or `,`.
-This is also communicated through the FAST procedure.
+The format of the logs MUST follow the LogStash JSON standard, one entry per line without `[, ]` or `,`.

 ```json
 {"@timestamp":"2018-02-22T13:23:51.625+00:00","@version":1,"message":"A creation event has been sent to the queue for sms entity with id 38","logger_name":"gent.digipolis.servicefactory.notification.sms.api.module.sms.service.impl.QueueSenderImpl","thread_name":"http-nio-8080-exec-1","level":"INFO","level_value":20000,"X-Correlation-Id":"551aca4a-1b04-45eb-b4f4-e465470ce40b"}